Compressed Air Works

 Learn about compressed air works and their associated risks.
 Find out about related laws and industry standards.

-Workers who enter and/or carry out work in a compressed air environment are exposed to health hazards if compressed air work is not managed properly.
+Workers who enter and/or carry out work in a compressed air environment are exposed to health hazards if compressed air works are not managed properly.
 Some associated health problems are decompression sickness and barotrauma.

 As an employer, you are expected to comply with Singapore's WSH laws.
-You should pay particular attention to the following legislations:
+You should pay particular attention to:

 - WSH (Construction) Regulations

 You are also required to send your workers who are exposed to occupational hazards of the compressed air environment for pre-placement and regular medical examinations.
 Refer to the MOM website for more information.